michael-hll/command-tube/README.md

     - More YAML file examples could reference the yaml files within test folder.

 ## Tube
+    Tube is a container to include all tube commands.
+It's defined in a YAML file.
+    The tube name is a YAML's content key, and the value of the key is a YAML list type object.
+You can define 1 or many tube commands within a tube.
     There is only one main tube and maybe many sub-tubes within a yaml file.
     The main tube name can be one of these: 'Tube', 'tube' or 'TUBE'.
     Using command RUN_TUBE you can run a sub-tube:

         Tube:
             - RUN: SubTube
         SubTube:
             - PRINT: I'm a command from sub tube

-### Tube Chain
+#### Tube Chain
     A tube and it's all parents' tubes composed a tube chain.
     From previous example, tubes 'SubTube' and 'Tube' is one tube chain.

+#### Tube Ending
+    Use SET_TUBE command's -e|--ending|--finally argument you can set a tube's ending tube.
+A ending tube will always be executed at the end.

+        Tube:
+            - SET_TUBE: --ending EndingLogic
+            - PRINT: add main tube commands here
+        EndingLogic:
+            - PRINT: add ending tube commands here

 ## Tube Commands
     For all supported tube commands you could use below commands: